-At the time of this case study, Bio2X was a relatively early-phase project, termed as the "preengineering phase" by the team members.
+At the time of this case study, Bio2X was a relatively early-phase project, termed as the "pre-engineering phase" by the team members.
 In terms of a typical innovation process model [5], the project, to a major extent, was in the exploration stage (applied research) and to some extent in the development stage (pilot and demonstration), with the implementation stage (delivering value to consumers and society) still years ahead.
 Characteristic of early-phase R&I is high uncertainty regarding the project's outcome [1,13].
 In the Bio2X case, there were multiple open product and technology options, as well as uncertainty as to what extent the fractions produced on a small scale were representative of large production scales.
-In the company's R&I structure, the project was at the stage of becoming an "internal start-up", denoting a further uncertainty about the project's continuation, to some extent similar to external start-ups [14].
+In the company's R&I structure, the project's continuation, to some extent similar to external start-ups [14].
 The Bio2X's managers devoted a considerable share of their time to "selling" the project within the company, ensuring Bio2X a role in the corporate business strategy, and attaining continued funding for the project.
 For instance, at the time of the interviews, Bio2X members in managerial positions were involved in corporate strategic discussions, as the company was updating its growth strategy.